 Welcome to the blog.

 Seasoning (with salt) pulls water out of meat fibers but it will reabsorb and pull the salt with it in about 50-60 minutes.
-So seasoning about an hour before is fine and a bit preferred by many or just before grilling.
+So, seasoning about an hour before is good and a bit preferred by many, or just before grilling is almost as good.
 But between will tend to pull moisture out of the meat and not leave time for re-absorption.

-Is is huge deal... probably not but it is a bit of a deal and with tender beef like ribeye or filet, I very careful about it.
+Is it huge deal... probably not but it is a bit of a deal and with tender beef like ribeye or filet, I very careful about it.

 Dan